khaes-kth/GithubRepairPatterns/README.md

-# Clarifications about selected-commits.csv file
+# Clarifications about results/selected-commits.csv file

 "selected-commits.csv" file contains results of a manual evaluation on the precision of Coming.
 The meaning of scores in the "evaluation result" column is determined according to the following table: